KCottam/kc_lib_cpp/ReadMe.txt

 Other notes:

 I use "TODO:" comments to indicate parts of the source code I am planning to add to or customize.
+I use "BUG:" comments to indicate parts of the source code where there is a bug that needs to be fixed.

 /////////////////////////////////////////////////////////////////////////////
 CHANGELOG 1.1.1